tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it should be.*
 You ask the model something like "add Export to CSV to the dashboard".
 When you complete the first phrase, the agent starts to research your code.
-As you modify and elaborate more, it steers the research realtime.
+As you modify and elaborate more, it steers the research in real time.
 By the time you complete your multi-sentence request, the model has already made significant progress in the research.
 The agent can already ask useful follow-up questions for your request.